SmashXanadu/Expeditions/Uncharted Waters/0 GM/0 To Do.md

 - Plan when and how to 'unlock' additional 5e compatible content
 	- Level Up Advanced 5e
 	- Tales of the Valiant
+- Update index page
+- Update README for GitHub front page content
+- Update Rules/about
+- Update Uncharted Waters/about
+- Share with prospective players to get interest